croquet/croquet/historic/sdk/tutorials/0_4_writing_a_croquet_model.md

 **No asynchronous functions.** Do not use _Promises_ or declare a function call with the _async_ keyword inside the model.

-**Do not store function references or transmit them in events.** Functions can not be serialized as part of the model state.
+**Do not store function references or transmit them in events.** Functions cannot be serialized as part of the model state.
 (It's fine to use function references that exist temporarily, such as in a forEach call.
 You just shouldn't store them.)

 **Don't query the view.** Don't publish events that trigger the view to respond to the model with another event.
 This can create a cascade of events that clogs the system.